HOW TO WRITE THE BEST CREATIVE PHOTOGRAPHY BRIEF TEMPLATE IN 2024

 Describe the people that you want to reach with your new photos.
-Will your new photos be reaching current customers? potential customers? investors? partners? employees?
-Is there any demographic and psychographic data you can share with your photographer?
+The new photos may be used to persuade current customers, potential customers, investors, partners or employees to take some sort of action.
+Is there any demographic and psychographic data about your audience you can share with your photographer?

-“The new images will be used for a campaign in which we will be reaching mothers between 33-40 who live on the west coast of USA with small children who are looking for great fashion inspiration and interested in sustainable products.
+“The new images will be used for a campaign in which we will be reaching mothers between 33 and 40 years old who live on the West Coast of the USA with small children who are looking for great luxury high fashion inspiration and interested in sustainable products.
 They value practical yet styling solutions for their family life.
-Most of these mothers are professionals who work part-time or have their own home-based business.
+Most of these mothers are professionals who work part-time or have their home-based businesses.
 Their free time is spent at the beach or in national parks with their family.
-They buy online, however, the visit shopping malls to see what’s new.
-They take online courses to up-skill and they have shown interest in our top product XYZ.
-They love watching ZZZ on TV and also enjoy CCC with other mothers” Quality is extremely important and is considered top factor when buying our products.
+They buy online, however, they visit shopping malls to see what’s new.
+They take online courses to upskill and they have shown interest in our top product XYZ.
+They love watching ZZZ on TV and also enjoy CCC with other mothers” Quality is extremely important and is considered the top factor when buying our products.
 They like to use Pinterest for pinning photos that convey VVV and use Instagram to follow top celebrities including WWW”.

 2. CLEAR OBJECTIVES

-You should write exactly what you want to achieve (measurable goals-objectives).
+You should write exactly what you want to achieve (measurable goals and objectives).
 Remember, visuals are mainly to be used to create a “feeling” that no text, stats or any other rational element can convey.

-Before approaching your preferred photographer, please have clear the answers to the below questions:
+Before approaching your preferred photographer, please have clear answers to the below questions: